bahrus/custom-enhancements/README.md

 ## Use of enh-* prefix for server-rendered progressive enhancement of custom elements should be required (or strongly suggested?)

-The reason the prefix enh-* should be required is this:
+The reason the prefix enh-* should be required, or at least strongly suggested is this:

 1. If enh-* is only encouraged the way data-* is encouraged, at least we could still count on custom element authors likely avoiding that prefix when defining their custom attributes associated with their element, to avoid confusion, making the "ownership" clear.
 2. But should a custom enhancement author choose a name that happens to coincide with one of the attribute names of another author's custom element, which seems quite likely to happen frequently, it still leaves the messy situation that the custom element's attribute gets improperly flagged as an enhancement.
 3. However, it could be argued, depending on how smoothly working with scoped registry proves to be in this context, that such catastrophes could be averted using the scoped registry.
+This proposal provides out-of-the-box support for renaming any and all the attributes associated with an enhancement.
 So maybe it shouldn't be required, and may seem silly for developers working in a closed environment, with enhancements they have no interest in publishing for general consumption.
 But even so, I think it would be quite useful for the platform to at a minimum provide for a key prefix that developers can use to help avoid having to be always on the watch out for such collisions (which might not become immediately apparent until some user discovers it in production).

 ## Global api's.